A Runner's High Poem [Part 2 of my Sports Trilogy]

 Copyright © Michael Kimbro 2017.
 All rights reserved.

-Keywords: Poems about running, Distance running poetry, Poems about running shoes, Proper running form theory.
+Keywords: Poems about running, Distance running poetry, Verses about running shoes, Proper running form theory.